 - hot chocolate bar

 - buffet table between trays of food

 One more thing to consider, is to give one as a special hostess gift.
 Be sure to check out thrift stores or antique malls for a one-of-kind container to use.

 Be sure to follow Thistle Key Lane on Pinterest, where the boards are up to date with holiday inspiration that you can use right now!

 Thanks for letting me share my mini holiday evergreen arrangements with you.
-If you have plans for entertaining at home keep these little bouquets in mind.
+If you have plans for entertaining at home keep these little bouquets in mind or give as gift.

 ©2021 How To Make Mini Holiday Evergreen Arrangements post first appeared on Thistle Key Lane™.